w3c/web-advertising/admetrics.md

 An external service with suitable privacy guarantees could also be employed.
-The browser installation or update process would be responsible for creating a unique instance string to be stenographically contained within the user agent's executable image, and for retaining a copy in a database managed by the browser provider.
+The browser installation or update process would be responsible for creating a unique instance string to be stenographically contained within the user agent's executable image, and for retaining a copy in a **unique browser identification** database managed by the browser provider, and accessed only by the **Validation Server**.
 The unique string would be assigned at random and be of sufficient length to mitigate against a brute force attack.
 There would also be an embedded string representing the browser provider's public key.

-Metrics servers would check the cyphertext as it is received in the `browser` parameter of each received ad event by delivering it to servers managed by the browser provider via a secure HTTP or other transaction, which would respond with a single boolean value indicating the validity of the enclosed instance-unique string.
+**Metrics Servers** would check the cyphertext as it is received in the `browser` parameter of each received ad event by delivering it to **Validation Servers** managed by the browser provider via an authenticated secure HTTP transaction, which would respond with a single boolean value indicating the validity of the enclosed instance-unique string.
-Only the validation server, i.e. provided by the browser provider, would have access to the private key and would never return or receive any personal data, other than that this instance-unique value is properly associated with an install or update event.
+Only the **Validation Server**, i.e. provided by the browser provider, would have access to the private key and would never return or receive any personal data, other than that this instance-unique value is properly associated with an install or update event. **Validation Servers** would only respond to properly recognised and authenticated **Metrics Servers**.

 Browser providers could also execute proprietary processes to detect illicit users of their installation or validation processes, e.g. monitoring the IP source address of its initiators.